Complex Field Formulation of the Quantum Estimation Theory: Abstract

 \section{Abstract}

-We present a complex field formulation of the quantum Fisher estimation theory that works natively with complex statistics on the dependence of complex parameters.
-This states new complex versions of the main quantities and results of the estimation theory depending on complex parameters, such as Fisher information matrices and Cram\'er-Rao bounds.
-This can be useful in contexts where the quantum states are described through complex parameters, as coherent states or squeezed states.
-We show an application of our theory in quantum communication with coherent states.
+We present a complex field formulation of the quantum estimation theory that works natively with complex statistics on the dependence of complex parameters.
+This formulation states new complex versions of the main quantities and results of the estimation theory depending on complex parameters, such as Fisher information matrices and Cram\'er-Rao bounds.
+This can be useful in contexts where the quantum states are described through complex parameters, such as coherent states or squeezed states.
+We show an example of an application of our theory in quantum communication with coherent states.